 How to Write a Creative Brief: Length-Driven Briefs

 Now, let’s differentiate between briefs according to their length.
 Typically, a brief is a one or two page document.
 Nevertheless, sometimes a brief is longer or shorter depending on how much info needs to be delivered and what the creative team already knows about the brand.

-1- The Short-Letter Brief
+1- How to Write a Creative Brief: The Short-Letter Brief

 The short letter brief is meant to be a 3 minute read; between 400-450 words.
 People sometimes call it the Give Me Five Brief because it covers five important questions: